Erinn Aspinall

 Health Sciences Library

-In keeping with the scholarship of Estelle Broadman, I believe that Health Sciences Libraries are mirrors of their communities, and that working with a collaborative spirit will ensure that we meet new and emerging needs within higher education, healthcare, and the research environment that are seen in their reflected world.
+I believe that Health Sciences Libraries are at their best when they mirror the goals of their communities, and that working with a collaborative spirit will ensure that we meet new and emerging needs within higher education, healthcare, and the research environment that are seen in our reflected world.

 I value the opportunity to learn from others and place importance on building relationships with my colleagues and my community.
 I look forward to working with you.